EDMdesigner/EDMdesigner-API-Doc/source/index.md

 ```php
 //Switch to the javascript tab to see the original mongoose schema and model of our Projecs.
 ```
 Throughout the documentation you will be reading about requests with which you can make certain operations on projects.
 Read more about project management [here](#project-handling).
-These projects have the follwing properties:
+These projects have the following properties:

 Field | Type | Required | Description
 ------|------|----------|------------